grifart/not-serializable/README.md

 Boom! 🔥 Application hard crashed for every user that has been logged-in on _session deserialization_.
 That is because implicit serialization made public interface from a private property.

+### Summary

-This magic behaviour is [an explosive mine 💥](https://en.wikipedia.org/wiki/Explosive_mine), that you cannot easily spot from the surface or even in code-review.
-You have to inspect whole code life-cycle including code history.
+Implicit serialization support is [an explosive mine 💥](https://en.wikipedia.org/wiki/Explosive_mine), that you cannot easily be spot from the surface or even in code-review.
+You have to inspect whole object life-cycle including code history.
+Almost impossible to spot.

+This is very similar to disabling inheritance support from object which was not explicitly designed to be extended – `final` by default.
+You can find good reasoning at [1](https://matthiasnoback.nl/2018/09/final-classes-by-default-why/), [2](http://whiley.org/2011/12/06/final-should-be-default-for-classes-in-java/).

+**TL;DR:** You get much better object encapsulation, you know exactly how you object behaves.

 # The solution